"Escape Disinfo" Media Literacy Game ©

 Since 2021

 The Escape Disinfo project aimed to improve media and information literacy among school students in diverse regions of Lithuania, and to equip teachers with the necessary tools and support through engaging youth-oriented formats to strengthen students’ critical thinking and teamworking skills.
-The project targeted students and teachers from different schools, with half of the students being drawn from ethnically diverse and linguistic backgrounds.
+The project targeted students and teachers from different schools, with half of the students being drawn from ethnically diverse backgrounds.

 This project also had a goal of integrating media literacy and critical thinking-related content into the general school curriculum and providing the students with the necessary skills to identify, analyse and respond to (un)intentionally misleading information.
-Since teachers in Lithuania currently lack adequate training in media and information literacy, the Escape Disinfo project addressed this issue by providing relevant knowledge, materials and different formats of trainings, during which the teachers gained advanced knowledge of media information literacy and developed the necessary skills to effectively teach students about media literacy and resilience to disinformation.
+Since teachers in Lithuania currently lack adequate training in media and information literacy, the Escape Disinfo project addressed this issue by providing relevant knowledge, materials and trainings, during which the teachers gained advanced knowledge of media information literacy and developed the necessary skills to effectively teach students about media literacy and resilience to disinformation.

 During the project:

-More than 380 students (grade 7–11) participated in the sessions
+More than 1,300 students (grade 6–12) participated in the sessions

-60 teachers participated in the trainings, acquiring media literacy and digital information management skills
+130 teachers participated in the trainings, acquiring media literacy and digital information management skills

 85% of the students and 98% of the teachers indicated that they had gained new skills and knowledge in media literacy, which they will apply in the future